jnoller/sisyphus/README.md

-# sisyphus
+# Sisyphus - GPU Package Build Automation Tool

 <img src="sisyphus.png" alt="Sisyphus" width="40%" height="40%"/>

-Sisyphus automates the manual parts of building GPU (CUDA) enabled packages.

-Sisyphus uses the Fabric python package to run commands on the rocket-platform dev instances and is designed to be run on a Unix-like system (Linux, MacOS).
+Sisyphus is a command-line automation tool that streamlines the process of building GPU (CUDA) enabled and other packages across Linux, Windows and other platforms.
+Sisyphus integrates with Anaconda's existing rocket-platform infrastructure to eliminate manual toil from the GPU package building process.

+Key features:
+- Automated environment and host preparation including CUDA setup.
+- Remote build process management across Linux (x64, aarch64), Windows and other platforms.
+- Real-time build monitoring and logging.
+- Asynchronous operations to protect against local system, network or vpn issues resulting in lost work and time.
+- Automated package upload and distribution handling to specific channels.
+- Seamless integration with existing Anaconda build infrastructure

-Sisyphus currently automates the following packages:
+Sisyphus currently supports building the following packages with more planned:

 - llama.cpp: CPU, CUDA, and hardware optimized versions

-On the following platforms:

-- Linux
-- Windows

-In order to run Sisyphus, you need to have access to the rocket-platform dev instances [outlined here][1] and you **must be on the Anaconda VPN**.
+## Prerequisites

+To use Sisyphus, you need:
+- Access to rocket-platform dev instances ([documentation][1])
+- Active Anaconda VPN connection
+- Unix-like system (Linux, MacOS) for running the tool

-Sisyphus automates the build and uploading processes outlined here:
+Sisyphus automates the build processes documented in:
 - [Building GPU packages][2]
 - [Updating the Llama.cpp Conda Package][3]

 ## Setup & Usage